Beorhtmund/beorhtmund.github.io/README.md

 ## Product Page
 This page is not on my portfolio yet but can be found at https://beorhtmund.github.io/page/product.html

+FIX: The spacing in the navbar is not even.
+Images need to be placed horizontally on bigger screens.

 ## Technical Documentation
 For the documentation page I made it about HTML but I couldn't figure out how to place HTML code inside the code elements, so I will need to work on that.